Eirinintz/Applications-of-Linear-Programming-in-Digital-Systems/README.md

 1) In English and
 2) In Greek

-Click on the file name to download it.
+Click on the file name to download, whichever you want.